csun10/amazon_order/README.md

 This repository contains scripts and templates for producing purchase orders in Excel from JSON templates and SKU requests.

+## 🆕 Rich Text Formatting Support

+The workflow now supports rich text formatting in product descriptions (描述 field).
+You can apply bold formatting and text colors directly in Excel, which will be preserved when converting to JSON and then to final Excel output.

+**Key Features:**
+- **Excel-based formatting** - Use Excel's built-in bold and color tools
+- **Automatic detection** - Scripts automatically detect and preserve formatting
+- **Text-based tags** - Alternative method using `[BOLD:RED]text[/BOLD]` format
+- **Backward compatibility** - Existing plain text descriptions continue to work
+- **Complete pipeline** - Excel → JSON → Excel formatting preservation

+**Quick Start:**
+1. Format text in Excel using Ctrl+B (bold) and font colors
+2. Run `python excel_to_json_template.py your_file.xlsx` to extract formatting
+3. Use generated JSON templates with `python json_PO_excel.py template.json output.xlsx`

+See `order_generation/docs/excel_rich_text_guide.md` for detailed instructions.

 ## Directory Structure

 - `order_generation/docs/` – base Excel template, accessory mappings, and